pcwerk/jurassic/README.md

 Both of these are formidable tool sets and both of are freely available.

+What doing analysis on any systems, it's important to ensure that actions do not negatively affect the system in review.
+While this is a noble goal, it's not always a realistic goal.
+To deconflict who/how in the aftermath, we recommend using the [script](http://www.computerhope.com/unix/uscript.htm) command.

 ## Capture System Artifacts

 In addition to the above tool sets, we provide here a few portable shell scripts that performs rudimentary artifact capture.
 For each of the scripts, the main control file is `config`.
 Note that default values can be used as-is; and if needed customization is recommended for specific projects and system and should only be made in the `config` and `config.$OS` files.